 The SDGs uniquely recognize that ending poverty must be supported with strategies that build economic growth and addresses a range of social needs, including food security, education, health, social protection, and job opportunities, while tackling climate change and protecting the environment.

 While individual countries have the primary responsibility for follow-up and assessing progress made in implementing the goals, alternative metrics and data sets can be useful for assessing progress towards the SDGs and can provide a deeper understanding into the inputs and drivers of each of the goals.
 The Global Food Security Index (GFSI), developed by The Economist Intelligence Unit (EIU) and sponsored by DuPont, can provide insight into progress across many of the SDGs.
-The GFSI measures the availability, affordability, and the quality and safety of food systems in 113 counties, using 18 different factors such as agriculture import tariffs, production volatility, and public expenditure on agricultural R&D. The GFSI is updated each year and users can identify each of the 113 countries’ current strengths and weaknesses and see how a country is improving its food security.
+The GFSI measures the availability, affordability, and the quality and safety of food systems in 113 countries, using 18 different factors such as agriculture import tariffs, production volatility, and public expenditure on agricultural R&D. The GFSI is updated each year and users can identify each of the 113 countries’ current strengths and weaknesses and see how a country is improving its food security.

 The chart below shows how the different GFSI indicators can be mapped to the corresponding SDGs.